jlchereau/Portfolio/model_card.md

 ## Performance

-The model as an accuracy score of approximately 65% on a balanced dataset of approximately 5 classes * 1,500 records oversampled with the SMITE algorithm from an imbalanced dataset of approximately 2500 stocks with Zacks ranks saved as `./data/data.csv`.
+The model has an accuracy score of approximately 65% on a balanced dataset of approximately 5 classes * 1,500 records oversampled with the SMITE algorithm from an imbalanced dataset of approximately 2500 stocks with Zacks ranks saved as `./data/data.csv`.

 ## Limitations and Trade-offs

 The main Trade-off was time limitation for this proof of concept which had to be completed in approximately 30 hours.

 The model does not perform sufficiently well to be considered in production.
-More work should be done on feature selection.
-More real data is needed to train the model.
+More work should be done on feature selection and processing.
+More real data is needed to effectively train the model.